-Dave and Diane Gooden purchased Everett Bay Lodge in May 2000, closing the transaction just a week before Fishing Opener.
+Dave and Diane Gooden purchased Everett Bay Lodge in May 2000.
+The transaction closed just a week before Fishing Opener.
 Diane grew up coming to Minnesota for a two week family vacation every summer.
 Her parents often talked about owning a Minnesota resort.
-Dave and Diane were the ones to take on the challenge.
+Dave and Diane were the ones to take the plunge.

-They both attended high school in Indiana and received undergraduate degrees from Ball State University.
-Dave worked in investments, completing his Chartered Financial Analyst designation and his I.U.
+Attending high school in Indiana they both received undergraduate degrees from Ball State University.
+Dave worked in investments, completing his CFA designation and his I.U.
 MBA.
 Diane worked as a Long Term Care Administrator while going to graduate school to complete her I.U.
 MHA.
-Her career progressed as she became the Director of Total Quality Management for a large long term care organization.
-She eventually joined the faculty at Ball State University, teaching several classes in the Management department of the College of Business.
+She became the Director of TQM for a large long term care organization.
+She eventually joined the faculty at Ball State University, in the Management Department of the College of Business.

-Unanticipated corporate buyouts led them to decide they wanted to be in a position where they had more control over their future.
-Days after a deal to purchase a golf course in Indiana went awry, Dave stumbled upon a website listing resorts for sale, and the seed was planted.
-They both enjoyed their annual fishing trip to Minnesota, a tradition they continued – they both love to fish and became intrigued to learn more about the industry.
+While they both enjoyed their careers both of their employers were being sold.
+They decided they wanted to have more control over their future.
+Days after a deal to purchase a golf course in Indiana went awry, Dave stumbled upon a website listing resorts for sale.
+The seed was planted.
+They both enjoyed their annual fishing trip to Minnesota, a tradition they continued with their own family – and love to fish and became intrigued to learn more about the industry.

-The goal was to find a mid-size resort.
-One large enough to support them, yet small enough to avoid heavy reliance on outside employees.
-Everett Bay Lodge, our Lake Vermilion resort, was exactly that.
-With 10 cabins for rent that include private decks, kitchen and baths and have easy access to the lake, the size is ideal.
-The resort also features a heated pool/sauna, a playground, boat rentals, reserved docking, WIFI, Satellite TV and more.
+The resort features a heated pool/sauna, a playground, an awesome variety of boat rentals, reserved docking, WIFI & Satellite TV, water toys and more.
 Guests are able to fish the bay or head down to Big Bay and travel either direction to explore the beauty of Lake Vermilion.
 Several restaurants are within a few minutes and Fortune Bay Casino and The Wilderness at Fortune Bay (golf course) are just across the bay, making the resort location perfect for vacationers.

-Our children, Eric (age 23) and Valerie (21), have played a big role in the daily operations of the resort.
+The entire Gooden family has been involved in the resort.
+Eric and Valerie have played a big role in the daily operations of the resort.
 Their springs and summers have been filled with the plentiful start up duties, routine Saturday cleaning, lawn work, trash duty and probably the most beneficial to their futures… customer service.
 One MN Gopher graduate – another in the works.

-Our family’s approach to operating the business has been to look for ways to improve each and every season and to stay the course – meaning to do our best at the things we do, but not try to be all things to all people.
-Our prior professional experience in continuous quality improvement carries over great to the resort business.
+Their approach to operating the business has been to look for ways to improve each and every season and to stay the course.
+Their prior professional experience in continuous quality improvement carries over well to the resort business.